oracle-livelabs/spatial-graph/adb-graph/ll-ocw-2022/query-and-visualize/query-and-visualize-the-rdf-graph.md

   ![Executes the prior query in a RDF paragraph](./images/query10-part2.png)

-This concludes this lab.
-Thank you!
+This concludes this lab. *You may now proceed to the next lab.*

 ## Acknowledgements